Corporate Actions

 - Private Placements

-If your company is trading on a major exchange such as NYSE, NYSE AMEX, or NASDAQ, you will need to notify your exchange of the corporate action with one of the following forms.
+If your company is trading on a major exchange such as NYSE, NYSE American, or NASDAQ, you will need to notify your exchange of the corporate action with one of the following forms.

 After notifying your exchange, you will be required to send the exchange notification form, a corporate resolution, and certificate of amendment with the state of incorporation (requirements vary by state) to the transfer agent.

-If your company is not trading on a major exchange and is public, you will need to notify FINRA of the corporate action.
-Upon notifying FINRA, you will need to submit to Colonial a corporate resolution and certificate of amendment (requirements vary by state) detailing the corporate action.
-Most corporate actions may require a change in the corporate cusip number.
+If your company is trading on an Over-The-Counter (OTC) exchange, you will need to notify FINRA of your corporate action.
+Upon notification, you will need to submit to Colonial a corporate resolution and certificate of amendment detailing the corporate action.
+Most corporate actions may require a change in the corporate cusip number, which Colonial can help you obtain.

 Effective September 27, 2010, the SEC approved FINRA Rule 6490 (Processing of Company-Related Actions).
 This rule details the following:

 Issuers must complete necessary forms and pay applicable fees by certain deadlines or they may be subject to delayed corporate action announcements and late fees.
-Read Colonial Article or View Final Rule
+See: FINRA Rule 6490

 Private Companies